ClaudeHu/821_Final_Project/README.md

 To install Pytest, please refer to [Pytest Documentation](https://docs.pytest.org/en/6.2.x/getting-started.html).

 ### Data Setup
 Data should be recorded in a `.csv` file with columns being each variable.
+Each column should have a header/variable name, in the first row.

 The accepted variable types are: <br>
 * Binary
 * Categorical
 * Discrete